shapeoko/Docs/content/wheels.md

 ####Tools

-* One M5 x 30mm Button Head Cap Screw (BHCS) to align the pieces during assembly
+* One M5 x 20mm (or longer) Button Head Cap Screw (BHCS) to align the pieces during assembly

 [![V-Wheel Assembly](tPictures/25203-02.svg)](content/tPictures/25203-02-100.svg)

 ###Assemble all of the V-Wheels (20 wheels total)
 1. Take one bearing (**\#2**), and insert it into the Delrin V-Wheel (**\#1**)
-2. Using one of the M5 x 20mm BHCS, slide the wheel over the screw
+2. Using one of the M5 BHCS, slide the wheel over the screw
 3. Slide a single precision washer (**\#3**) over the screw, down onto the bearing
 4. Slide another bearing around the screw
 5. Using your thumbs, squeeze the assembly together.
 There will be a bit of friction getting the bearings settled into the wheel.
 These are force fit tolerances so you might have to push hard.
 When you tighten the wheel to the plate, you will squeeze the entire thing together tightly.